2008 Belgian Grand Prix: Race

 The first nine runners continued in the same order until Räikkönen and Hamilton both took their second pit stops on lap 25, with Alonso pitting on lap 27, Massa on lap 28, and Heidfeld on lap 31.
 Bourdais and Kubica pitted on laps 32 and 33, respectively.

 Following the second round of pit stops, Räikkönen was five seconds ahead of Hamilton, but Hamilton began to close in on Räikkönen during the last stint as a result of the tyres better suiting his McLaren Mercedes.
 Heavy rain began to fall on lap 41.
 Hamilton closed the gap on Räikkönen to under a second, still six seconds ahead of Massa.
-Hamilton attempted to pass Räikkönen at the Bus Stop chicane, but he cut across the corner.
+Hamilton attempted to pass Räikkönen at the Bus Stop chicane, but was forced off and had to cut across the chicane to avoid a collision.
 Consequently, Hamilton led out of the chicane but allowed Räikkönen to re-pass him halfway down the straight.
 Hamilton then passed him again at the La Source hairpin under braking.
 Räikkönen tried to double-back on Hamilton to regain the position but the line was defended, resulting in Räikkönen touching his front wing on Hamilton's rear tyre.
 The rain started coming down more heavily and Nico Rosberg spun at Fagnes corner, rejoining in front of the two frontrunners and causing Hamilton to run onto the grass.
 At the next corner, Räikkönen spun and gave the lead back to Hamilton.
 Räikkönen then lost control of his Ferrari through the Blanchimont corner and collided with the barrier, ending his race.

 Hamilton was first to finish the race, having cautiously driven his car to the line in very wet conditions, followed by Massa and Heidfeld.
 Heidfeld rose from ninth position during the final laps due to the superior grip of the intermediate tyres put on during a pit stop two laps prior to the end of the race.
 Fernando Alonso and Timo Glock similarly benefited from intermediate tyres, Alonso finishing fourth and Glock eighth, having passed Webber on the final corner.
 Conversely, Toro Rosso drivers Bourdais and Vettel, who were third and fourth with one lap to go, were pushed down to seventh and fifth positions due to the lack of grip of their dry-weather tyres.